TasneemHegazy/AutoDeployX/README.md

 * [Configuration Management](instructions/3-configuration-management.md)
 * [Turn Errors into Sirens](instructions/4-turn-errors-into-sirens.md)

-### Project Submission

-For your submission, please submit the following:

 - A text file named `urls.txt` including:
   1. Public Url to GitHub repository (not private) [URL01]
   1. Public URL for your S3 Bucket (aka, your green candidate front-end) [URL02]
   1. Public URL for your CloudFront distribution (aka, your blue production front-end) [URL03]
   1. Public URLs to deployed application back-end in EC2 [URL04]
   1. Public URL to your Prometheus Server [URL05]
-- Your screenshots in JPG or PNG format, named using the screenshot number listed in the instructions.
-These screenshots should be included in your code repository in the root folder.
   1. Job failed because of compile errors.
 [SCREENSHOT01]
   1. Job failed because of unit tests.
 [SCREENSHOT02]
   1. Job that failed because of vulnerable packages.
 [SCREENSHOT03]